WeblateOrg/weblate/docs/admin/projects.rst

 Template markup
 ---------------

-Weblate uses simple markup langauge on several places where text rendering is needed.
+Weblate uses simple markup language on several places where text rendering is needed.
 It is based on :doc:`django:ref/templates/language` so it can be quite powerful.